Community and Occupational Medicine

 Core activities of Community and Occupational Medicine

 Our core activities include research, teaching and academization.
 In addition, we also provide social advice, for example with regard to normative guidelines in work situations.
 Staff members of the section function as consultants for institutions such as the Council for Public Health and Care and the Advisory Committee on Health Research.
-More information about consultancy positions and other additional activities of staff members of the section Community and Occupational Medicine can be found on their individual profile pages.

 Vacancies and career opportunities